 Primoris Services (PRIM) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the construction contractor had lost 9.65% in the past month.
-In that same time, the Construction sector gained 9.2%, while the S&P 500 gained 6.32%.
+Prior to today's trading, shares of the construction contractor had lost 16.39% over the past month.
+This has lagged the Construction sector's gain of 4.47% and the S&P 500's gain of 4.72% in that time.

-PRIM will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from PRIM as it approaches its next earnings release, which is expected to be May 5, 2021.

 PRIM's full-year Zacks Consensus Estimates are calling for earnings of $2.46 per share and revenue of $3.8 billion.
 These results would represent year-over-year changes of +9.82% and +8.95%, respectively.

-Investors should also note any recent changes to analyst estimates for PRIM.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for PRIM.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-PRIM currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+PRIM is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that PRIM has a Forward P/E ratio of 14.09 right now.
-For comparison, its industry has an average Forward P/E of 17.04, which means PRIM is trading at a discount to the group.
+Investors should also note PRIM's current valuation metrics, including its Forward P/E ratio of 13.54.
+For comparison, its industry has an average Forward P/E of 17.6, which means PRIM is trading at a discount to the group.

 The Building Products - Heavy Construction industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 213, putting it in the bottom 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 215, which puts it in the bottom 16% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report